 When you know that your customers are interested in more than the first few items, have Alexa prompt the user with a question like “Would you like to hear more cheeses?”

-Echo Show: Have Alexa tell the user “Let me know if you’d like to hear more.”
+Echo Show or Echo Spot: Have Alexa tell the user “Let me know if you’d like to hear more.”
 Then, wait for the user to jump in.
 This allows the user to take up to 30 seconds to review and tap items or ask for more information.
 If the user doesn’t take action within 30 seconds, the skill session ends.

-(Echo Show only) Let me know if you’d like to hear more.
+(Echo Show or Echo Spot only) Let me know if you’d like to hear more.

 Would you like to hear more cheeses?

-When introducing a list on Echo Show, it’s best to keep it simple and provide minimal information about the content and let the user peruse the list.
+When introducing a list on the screen, it’s best to keep it simple and provide minimal information about the content and let the user peruse the list.

 Avoid instructions like “You can say the name of the cheese or tap on the item.”
 Such instructions are redundant and have limited value to the user because interacting with lists is common across skills.
 Also, avoid stating the item count unless the count is important and changes from interaction to interaction.